-- 3 (Optional) Select Export to File △ to export the data set instance. - This opens the Export to Flat File dialog box.
-For more information, see Section 3.6.2, "Exporting Data," on page 54. - 4 (Optional) Select Generate a Data Browser Report ■ to generate a report about the data set instance. - 5 (Optional) Select Update changes to the application (Select Update changes to the application (Select
+- 3 (Optional) Select Export to File ✓ to export the data set instance. - This opens the Export to Flat File dialog box.
+For more information, see Section 3.6.2, "Exporting Data," on page 52. - 4 (Optional) Select Generate a Data Browser Report ■ to generate a report about the data set instance. - 5 (Optional) Select Update changes to the application so to send data modifications back to the source application.